-All wrapper scripts must run from within a job allocation.
-The commands must know the SCR prefix directory.
-By default, this is assumed to be the current working directory.
-For the scr_run script, one may specify a different prefix directory by setting the SCR_PREFIX parameter.
+The SCR wrapper script must run from within a job allocation.
+Internally, the command must know the prefix directory.
+By default, it uses the current working directory.
+One may specify a different prefix directory by setting the SCR_PREFIX parameter.

-When using any of these scripts, it is recommended to set the SCR_HALT_SECONDS parameter so that the job allocation does not expire before datasets can be flushed (Section Halt a job).
+It is recommended to set the SCR_HALT_SECONDS parameter so that the job allocation does not expire before datasets can be flushed (Section Halt a job).

-By default, the scr_run script does not restart an application after the first job step exits.
+By default, the SCR wrapper script does not restart an application after the first job step exits.
 To automatically restart a job step within the current allocation, set the SCR_RUNS environment variable to the maximum number of runs to attempt.
 For an unlimited number of attempts, set this variable to -1.

 After a job step exits, the wrapper script checks whether it should restart the job.
 If so, the script sleeps for some time to give nodes in the allocation a chance to clean up.
 Then it checks that there are sufficient healthy nodes remaining in the allocation.
-By default, the script assumes the next run requires the same number of nodes as the previous run, which is recorded in a file written by the SCR library.
+By default, the wrapper script assumes the next run requires the same number of nodes as the previous run, which is recorded in a file written by the SCR library.
 If this file cannot be read, the command assumes the application requires all nodes in the allocation.
 Alternatively, one may override these heuristics and precisely specify the number of nodes needed by setting the SCR_MIN_NODES environment variable to the number of required nodes.